Dominican Republic Citizenship by Descent (Through Parents)

 - What you’ll need: Your Dominican long-form birth certificate (original), valid photo ID/passport, and applicable fees.
 Photos and fingerprints are taken on site.

-- Timing: Processing times vary by office and season.
+- Timing: Processing varies by office and season.
 We’ll advise what to expect for your location.

 If you’re in the Dominican Republic, our team can accompany you to the JCE to help navigate the process.